Remote entanglement distribution in a quantum network via multinode indistinguishability of photons: APPENDIX C: Sources of four indistinguishable photons

+Two photons emitted from a spontaneous parametric down conversion procedure (see Fig.~\ref{source}{\bf a}) share a polarized product state $\ket{H}\otimes\ket{V}$ in which there is no quantum correlations, as experimentally verified in Fig.~\ref{source}{\bf b}.
+Therefore, each source employed in the setup generates independent single photons.

-The premise of our experiment is the indistinguishability among the initially uncorrelated photons, which directly determines the quality of final entanglement shared by nodes R and L. Therefore, we should adjust the spatial overlap of the particles to make them all identical and coherent through Hong-Ou-Mandel (HOM) interference.
-As displayed in Fig.~\ref{HOM}, photons from the yellow and pink single-mode fibers (SMFs) are emitted from Source \uppercase\expandafter{\romannumeral1} (\textbf{a}) and photons from purple and orange SMFs are from Source \uppercase\expandafter{\romannumeral2} (\textbf{c}), where the SMFs with different colors are just for the sake of clarity.
-Taking the two photons with opposite spins from Source \uppercase\expandafter{\romannumeral1} as example, they separately pass the respective polarized beam splitters (PBSs), half-wave plates (HWPs) and PBSs with 3 mm vertically, and meet together at the detection node after the beam displacers (BDs).
+The premise of our experiment is the indistinguishability among initially producted photons, which directly determines the quality of final entanglement shared by nodes R and L. Therefore, we should adjust the spatial overlap of the particles to make them all identical and coherent through HOM interference.
+As displayed in Fig.~\ref{HOM}, photons from the yellow and pink SMFs are emitted from Source I \textbf{a} and photons from purple and orange SMFs are from Source II \textbf{c}, where the other SMFs are depicted with different colors just for the sake of clarity.
+Taking the two photons with opposite spins from Source I as example, they separately pass the respective PBS, HWPs and PBSs with a vertical distance of 3 mm, and meet together at the detection node after the BDs.
 The followed HWP at $22.5^{\circ}$ is used to project the photons on $(\vert H\rangle+\vert V\rangle)/\sqrt2$.
 Finally the photons are collected at two parts after passing PBS for coincidence, where an interference filter (not shown) with the full width at half maximum of 3 nm is placed before collection.

-By adjusting the delay of the pink photon, we could measure the HOM dip to claim the temporal indistinguishability as shown in Fig.~\ref{HOM}{\bf b}, with the visibility of 0.9734 $\pm$ 0.0032, where the visibility is calculated as $\mathcal{V}=(C_{max}-C_{min})/(C_{max}+C_{min})$, and $C_{max}$($C_{min}$) corresponds to the maximum (minimum) of coincidence counts (all coincidence results do not subtract accidental coincidence counts and all error bars are estimated as standard deviations of photon counts assuming a Poisson distribution).
-Similar to Source II in Fig.~\ref{HOM}{\bf c}, the corresponding visibility of the HOM dip has the value of 0.9593 $\pm$ 0.0045 in Fig.~\ref{HOM}{\bf d}.
+By adjusting the delay of the pink photon, we could measure the HOM dip to claim the temporal indistinguishability as shown in Fig.~\ref{HOM}{\bf b}, with the visibility of 0.9734 $\pm$ 0.0032, where the visibility is calculated as $\mathcal{V}=(\mathcal{C}_{\mathrm{max}}-\mathcal{C}_\mathrm{min})/(\mathcal{C}_\mathrm{max}+\mathcal{C}_\mathrm{min})$, and $\mathcal{C}_\mathrm{max}$($\mathcal{C}_\mathrm{min}$) corresponds to the maximum (minimum) of coincidence counts (all coincidence results do not subtract accidental coincidence counts and all error bars are estimated as standard deviations of photon counts assuming a Poisson distribution).
+Similarly, for Source II in Fig.~\ref{HOM}{\bf c}, the corresponding visibility of the HOM dip has the value of 0.9593 $\pm$ 0.0045 in Fig.~\ref{HOM}{\bf d}.